MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/onestream.md

 ### Load data

-1. Based on the requirement, provide the values for the given function.
+1. Based on the requirements, provide the values for the given function.
 You can toggle the parameters to just the required ones or use all of them if necessary.
-Power BI will display a preview of data for the table that would be returned.
+Power BI displays a preview of data for the table that would be returned.

 2. After providing the parameters, either load or transform the data.